Top 10 Best Sites

 Looking for a dating site you can trust?
 Search no more.

-As we shake off the holidays and prepare for 2013, we can jump-start our New Year’s resolutions by building lasting relationships.
+As we shake off the holidays and prepare for a new year, we can jump-start our New Year’s resolutions by building lasting relationships.

 Often people find themselves moving too quickly or too slowly when dating, and they don’t know how to develop a healthy pace for their relationship.